-Here is a recent video about one of our patients and his surgery and recovery from a torn ACL.
+Here is a story about one of our patients:

 MyHealth Portal is available.
 Our patients are able to access their health information, review test results and pay bills online via the Porter MyHealth Portal.
 Sign up in our office.
 More information…

 We have provided these links to other websites that may be of interest to our patients.
 The American Academy of Orthopaedic Surgeons (AAOS) has an excellent website with a section for patients called Your Orthopaedic Connection.
 This educational material may overlap or supplement the information available at the Patient Education section in our website.